30 Dreamy Kitchens and Bathrooms

 Stay in One Lane

-Equipped for a Chef
+Equipped for a Home Chef

 Bright and airy, this entertaining-ready kitchen has all the high-end appliances one could need.
-Exposed beams overhead contribute a rustic note to the mostly white space, whereas chrome pendants and wood-and-metal barstools bring in an industrial edge.
+Exposed beams overhead contribute a rustic note to the mostly white space, while chrome pendants and wood-and-metal barstools bring in an industrial edge.
 The large island not only serves as a prep area and dining spot, but also has cabinets all the way around to provide bonus storage, including a built-in paper towel holder.

 Upon Closer Inspection

 Tile is not your only option when choosing an eye-catching backsplash.
 Here, black-and-white wallpaper was hung behind a protective layer of glass to create a one-of-a-kind installation.
 From afar, the paper looks like a striking abstract print, but once you step nearer, you'll find it cleverly features drawings of hundreds of people.

 With a dozen rainfall showerheads in the expansive shower and a deeply relaxing tub, this bathroom is an experience in luxury.
 Brushed nickel tile fills a niche above the tub and in the shower creating a metallic contrast against the earthy-inspired stone walls.

 A massive picture window pours natural light into this crisp, white kitchen and offers a lovely view while tackling the dishes.
 An extra thick marble slab makes for an impressive surface atop the eat-in island.
 Nestled between the upper and lower cabinets and surrounding the range hood, the subway tile backsplash adds a serene hint of pale blue.

 Cue the Charm